web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/passkey-scope.md

 Every Paskey WebAuthn credential is bound to a **relying party ID (rpId)**, a domain that determines which sites can access the passkey and whether it works across subdomains.

+Tatchi wallets use the WebAuthn **PRF extension** on every flow: `PRF.first` gates sessions (with Shamir 3-pass as primary) and `PRF.second` is reserved for registration, device linking, or explicit recovery.
+Whichever rpId strategy you choose must remain stable so these PRF outputs stay discoverable.

 The SDK supports two strategies:

 **Option A: Wallet-scoped (`rpId = wallet domain`)** - One passkey reused across many apps.
 The wallet and app origins differ (e.g., app at `app.example.com` embedding wallet at `web3authn.org` with `rpId = "web3authn.org"`).
 This is the default mode, as it requires less setup.